Forecasting Generative Amplification: Basics and toy datasets

 \subsubsection{Amplification}

 Amplification means that a generated dataset provides a better description of the true underlying distribution than the training data.
-Let $p_{\text{true}}(x)$ be the probability density which the generative network should describe.
-We draw $\Ntrain$ training events, from which the generative network learns its density $p_\text{gen}(x)$,
+Let $\ptrue(x)$ be the exact density the generative network should learn.
+It is represented by a dataset $D_\text{true}$ with $\Ntrain$ training events.
+From this dataset, the generative network extracts $\pgen(x)$,